roots/sage/lib/modules/core.redux/ReduxFramework/README.md

 ReduxFramework has been built from the groud up to be the most flexible framework around.
 You can run it as an auto-updating plugin, or embed it inside your plugin or theme.
 It allows for multiple copies of itself within the same Wordpress instance.
 For a guide on getting started please refer to [http://reduxframework.com/docs/getting-started/](http://reduxframework.com/docs/getting-started/).

+You can also [download our sample theme available here](https://github.com/ReduxFramework/ReduxSampleTheme) to start developing right away.

 ## Please Post Reviews and Spread the Word ##

 ReduxFramework has just released to the Wordpress Plugins directory.
 Please spread the word, tweet, and (most importantly) post reviews on http://wordpress.org/plugins/redux-framework/.